ayukadakia/auction-game/README.md

 # auction-game
-An text-based auction game that can help children visualize addition in an engaging way.
+An Java text-based auction game that can help children visualize addition in an engaging way.